pmcharrison/psychTestR/README.md

-The work was was supported by Peter's PhD studentship from the EPSRC and AHRC Centre for Doctoral Training in Media and Arts Technology (EP/L01632X/1) and by the Humboldt’s foundation Anneliese Maier research prize awarded to Daniel Müllensiefen.
+The work was was supported by Peter's PhD studentship from the EPSRC and AHRC Centre for Doctoral Training in Media and Arts Technology (EP/L01632X/1) and by the Humboldt foundation's Anneliese Maier research prize as awarded to Daniel Müllensiefen.

 ## License